 Matthew 23:14 - Is this verse in your Bible or not?
-It is ONLY found in one place; it is not repeated anywhere else.
+It is only found here in this exact wording.
+There are two similar verses (Mark 12:40 and Luke 20:47) but the wording is different.

 Remember, the Lord Jesus said "Heaven and earth shall pass away, but my words shall not pass away."
 Matthew 24:35.